PatRYCBAR/Call-Sheet/README.md

 #### 8/5/2022

 ##### Minor Visual clean-up
+ - You can see when the buttons are in-focus
  - Update "Compress" button name to "Ticket"
  - Update "Phone/Name" button name to "More Details"